 Indeed Labs Bakuchiol Reface Pads, £19.99 for 30 pads

-These portable pre-soaked pads are the newest addition to the bakuchiol bunch and are a great choice for the time-short.
-They’re brimming with benefits - they also contain calming allantoin to help lock in moisture, and niacinamide (vitamin B3) to strengthen skin barrier.
+These portable pre-soaked pads are a great choice for the time-short.
+They’re brimming with benefits - they also contain calming allantoin to help lock in moisture, and niacinamide (vitamin B3) to strengthen the skin barrier.

 Fine lines, elasticity and firmness - this rich but non-greasy elixir hits a bevy of beauty bases.
 As well as bakuchiol, it also contains antioxidant-rich kelp extract and rosehip and sweet almond oils to leave skin soft and supple.